trongnguyenbinh/gitlab-tools/README.md

-# GitLab Repository Cloner
+# GitLab Repository Tools

+A suite of Python tools for managing GitLab repositories:
-A Python tool to recursively clone all Git repositories from a GitLab self-hosted server within a specified group hierarchy.
+- **GitLab Cloner**: Recursively clone all Git repositories from a GitLab group hierarchy
+- **GitLab Publisher**: Publish local Git repositories to a GitLab group hierarchy

 ## Features